jberet/intro-jberet/README.md

 ## Overview

-This sample application demonstrates the basic Java batch processing in WildFly Java EE and OpenShift cloud environment.
+This sample application demonstrates the basic Java batch processing in WildFly Jakarta EE and OpenShift cloud environment.
 This application follows the standard batch programming model as defined in [JSR 352](https://jcp.org/en/jsr/detail?id=352)
 (Batch Applications for the Java Platform).